ros-navigation/navigation2/nav2_bt_navigator/README.md

 * SpeedController: A custom control flow node, which controls the tick rate based on the current speed.
 This decorator offers the most flexibility as the user can set the minimum/maximum tick rate which is adjusted according to the current speed.

+* GoalUpdater: A custom control node, which updates the goal pose.
+It subscribes to a topic in which it can receive an updated goal pose to use instead of the one commanded in action.
+It is useful for dynamic object following tasks.

 #### Condition Nodes
 * GoalReached: Checks the distance to the goal, if the distance to goal is less than the pre-defined threshold, the tree returns SUCCESS, which in that case the `ComputePathToPose` action node will not get ticked.